NumEconCopenhagen/projects-2024-sarah-og-pernille/dataproject/README.md

 1. HFUDD11.xlsx

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires pandas, numpy, matplotlib.pyplot, seaborn, ipywidgets, matplotlib_venn and dstapi.

+Note: We have used AI tools as a guidance to solve this project.